amacuga/pands-project/README.md

 ### Dimensions of data set:

+First, we are going to take a look at the first 10 lines of the data set.
+We can see, that there is 5 rows (attributes)- sepal_length, sepal_width, petal_length, petal width, species.

 ![alt text](https://user-images.githubusercontent.com/47215445/56868638-d946b980-69ec-11e9-926d-4bf1048dbb2d.jpg "First ten lines of data set")

+Our data set contains 150 rows (instances) and 5 columns (attributes).

 ![alt text](https://user-images.githubusercontent.com/47215445/56868640-d9df5000-69ec-11e9-8e0f-41c8e3101d1a.jpg "Number or rows and columns")

-First, we are going to take a look at a summary of each attribute (feature).
-In the table below, you can see number of values, mean, standard deviation, minimum, lower percentile(25th), median (50th percentile), upper percentile (75th) and maximum for each attribute.
+For each attribute, we can see:
+* number of values
+* mean
+* standard deviation
+* minimum
+* lower percentile(25th)
+* median (50th percentile)
+* upper percentile (75th)
+* maximum

+The lowest number in our data set is 0.1 cm and the highest number is 7.9 cm.

 ![alt text](https://user-images.githubusercontent.com/47215445/56868641-d9df5000-69ec-11e9-8b87-fd573ec62ebb.jpg "Statistical summary")

-The lowest number in our data set is 0.1 cm and the highest number is 7.9 cm.
+We also want to see the variance for each column.

 ![alt text](https://user-images.githubusercontent.com/47215445/56868642-d9df5000-69ec-11e9-9d1d-d95a5dd55d3d.jpg "Variance")